 Train and lead subordinate staff in public health nursing activities, including specific program assignments.

-Plan, organize and provide health services, including: epidemiologic investigation; control of communicable and chronic diseases; case finding; education; referral; and follow-up of persons at high risk of complication through pregnancy, child rearing, infancy and childhood and other high risk conditions.
+Plan, organize and provide health services, including: epidemiologic investigation; control of communicable and chronic diseases; case finding; education; referral; and follow-up of persons at high risk of complication through pregnancy, child rearing, infancy, childhood, and other high risk conditions.

 Supervise and participate in various clinics by referring and advising for further medical care under established policies and protocols.

-Identify and evaluate health needs of individuals and special population groups such as the elderly, culturally, economically or geographically disadvantaged and those choosing alternative life styles.
+Identify and evaluate health needs of individuals and special population groups, such as the elderly, culturally, economically or geographically disadvantaged and those with varying life styles.

-Represent the Health and Medical Services Department to various community groups and provide information regarding Division Programs, services and policies, as well as instructional information about disease prevention, health promotion, treatment maintenance and rehabilitation.
+Represent the Health and Human Services Department to various community groups and provide information regarding Division Programs, services, and policies, as well as instructional information about disease prevention, health promotion, treatment maintenance, and rehabilitation.